 See also section on Miscellaneous Conditions of the Extremities.

 In conclusion, the section of the body from shoulder to fingers are highly mobile and subject to intense scrutiny during processing into the military.
 Muscles, tendons, ligaments, bones, and joints for this region of the body are easily injured and often require surgery to repair.
 If the retained hardware from surgery impairs any function, it is disqualifying.
-However, if corrected through surgical means, retained hardware such as plates, pins, rods, wires, or screws used to repair the injury and there is no pain, ligaments and bones are stable, and it is not subject to easy trauma, the metal is allowed.
+However, if corrected through surgical means, retained hardware such as plates, pins, rods, wires, or screws used to repair the injury and there is no pain, ligaments and bones are stable, and it is not subject to easy trauma, the metal is allowed with waiver approval.